 For some people, addiction is a product of chronic abuse.
 But, other users simply take their prescribed opioid painkillers for longer than is needed.
 In either case, if a user becomes physically dependent upon the drug, they’ll find that quitting painkillers is much more difficult than they imagined.

-The Epidemic of Painkillers
+The Painkiller Epidemic

 Nearly 15,000 people die every year of overdoses involving prescription painkillers.

-Effects of Painkillers on the Brain and Body
+Effects of Painkillers on the Body

 Symptoms of Painkiller Withdrawal